 - Agencies fit projects that need multiple skills, more review, or stronger delivery control.

-- Agency vs freelancer cost should be compared against coverage, not just rate.
+- Cost should be compared against coverage, not just rate.

-- The web development company vs freelancer decision gets more important as commercial risk rises.
+- The choice gets more important as commercial risk rises.

 Ask whether the work is a contained task or a delivery program.
 A landing page fix, plugin update, or small frontend enhancement may be perfect for a freelancer.
 A redesign, ecommerce build, platform launch, or conversion program usually needs more structure.